codebar/tutorials/sql/lesson1/tutorial.md

 ### Today we will be focusing on understanding the basics

-We're going to work with a db that represents a pet store that has been in business for a while.
+We're going to work with a database that represents a pet store that has been in business for a while, so the database already contains data.

-We'll start by seeing how powerful SQL can be at showing info about the store's business.
-Later, we will use SQL to store data for new customers and new pet purchases.
+We'll start by seeing how powerful SQL can be at showing information about the store's business.
+In the next tutorial, we will use SQL to store data for new customers and new pet purchases.

 ## But before we start...